chaturay/serverless-artillery/README.md

 Monitoring mode will run 24x7 until turned off or paused.
 If you need to pause monitoring you can do the following.
 #### 6.1.
 Method 1: Using CloudWatch Rules
 - Go to `AWS CloudWatch console` and find `Rules` (under `Events`) and search for the rule `${self:service}-${opt:stage, self:provider.stage}-monitoring` based on your `serverless.yml`.
 - Do required [steps](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Delete-or-Disable-Rule.html) to `Disable` this rule.
-This will prevent further invocation of the load generating Lambda function for monitoring.
+This will prevent further invocation of the load generator Lambda function for monitoring.
   - To enable monitoring again `Enable` this rule.
-- This will turn off monitoring and preserve the load generating Lambda logs.
+- This will turn off monitoring and preserve the load generator Lambda logs.
 #### 6.2.
 Method 2: Turn monitoring off in `serverless.yml`
 - Open `serverless.yml` in your favorite editor.
 - Under `functions` > `loadGenerator` > `events` > `schedule` > find `enabled: true`.
 Set it to `false`.